Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Exploring the what and where of DMD-DFT equivalence

+Porting our findings on DMD-DFT equivalence to this strategy requires that we extend the notions of under, just and over-sampling to \(\mymat{Z}_{\rm d-delayed}\).
+The hyper-parameter, \(\undelayedDMDorder\), which determines the sampling regime in \cref{alg:CompanionDMD,alg:MeanSubtractedDMD}, also happens to be the associated model order (\cref{defn:Companion_order}).
+This suggests that generalizing the sampling regimes to \cref{alg:Delay__MeanRemove__DMD} should build upon its model order, \(\theta\)\footnote{Which, by \cref{defn:Companion_order,eq:Define__Z_d_delayed}, has a value of \(n-d\).}.
+In particular, under-sampling would translate to \(\theta < r\), just-sampling would mean \(\theta = r\) and over-sampling would denote \(\theta > r\).
+Hence, we can clarify the notion of DMD-DFT equivalence for \(\delayedmuDMD\): \begin{definition} We say that delay-embedded \(\muDMD\) (\cref{alg:Delay__MeanRemove__DMD}) is equivalent to DFT when the eigenvalues output by it coincide with the \((\theta+1)\)th roots of unity, modulo 1.

-We can now provide a more pragmatic version of \cref{thm:DMDDFT_Oversampled} and \cref{cor:DMDFT_Undersampled} where time delays are used to meet the relatively abstract conditions of linear consistency and Koopman invariance. \begin{corollary} Suppose the conditions in equation \cref{eq:StandingAssumptions} are true.
-If at least \(r-1\) time delays have been taken, i.e. \(d \geq r-1\), then we have DMD-DFT equivalence for \(\mymat{Z}_{\rm d-delayed}\) if and only if we are under-sampled or in the just-sampled regime without a Koopman eigenvalue at 1.
+\end{definition} Consequently, the more pragmatic version of \cref{thm:DMDDFT_Oversampled} and \cref{cor:DMDFT_Undersampled}, where time delays are used to meet the relatively abstract conditions of linear consistency and Koopman invariance, reads thus: \begin{corollary} Suppose \(\dictionary\) lies in the non-redundant span of \(\finitekissdim\) KEFs with distinct eigen-values \(\KEvals\) and the initial condition \(\state_1\) is spectrally informative.

+If at least \(r-1\) time delays have been taken, i.e. \(d \geq r-1\), then, \(\delayedmuDMD\) reduces to a DFT if and only if we are under-sampled or in the just-sampled regime without a Koopman eigenvalue at 1.

 \end{corollary}

 To summarize, when Koopman invariant observables are used, oversampling is (practically) necessary and sufficient to preclude the equivalence of mean-subtracted DMD and DFT.
 The requisite Koopman invariance can be attained by delay embedding the snapshots.